Top 10 Things to Do in Jorhat, India

 Something you must do when you visit Jorhat is seek out some momos, which are a type of dumpling that can have a variety of meat fillings.
 For the best in town, head over to Break Time Restaurant, where you’ll find some of the most delectable chicken momos on the planet!
 The momos at Break Time are steamed first and then fried, so they’re nice and crunchy on the outside and still juicy on the inside.

 After they come out of the fryer, the momos are stir-fried in a rich, Szechwan-inspired red sauce with pepper and chilies.
 The momos themselves aren’t too hot, but the sauce certainly has a spicy kick to it!
 The contrast of the crunchy exterior and the moist, minced chicken inside is balanced perfectly.
-They are the best fried momos I’ve ever eaten and having them is easily one of the best things to see and do in Jorhat!
+They are the best fried momos I’ve ever eaten and having them is easily one of the best things to do in Jorhat!
 Best of all, a huge plate of them will only set you back 60 rupees, or roughly $0.86 U.S.

 Visit Rajmao Pukhuri

 Right in the middle of Jorhat, on Krishna Kanta Handique Road near the Jorhat Planetarium, is a large pond called Rajmao Pukhuri.
 But this is no ordinary pond.
 This pond is actually a tank, or a manmade lake.
 It was dug by the Queen-mother Numali Rajmao during the first reign of Chandrakanta Singha, a Tungkhungia king of the Ahom Dynasty.
-Singha ruled during the climax of the Ahom Kingdom, and the tank was built sometime between 1811 and 1818.
+Singha ruled during the climax of the Ahom, and the tank was built sometime between 1811 and 1818.

 Check out 5 Places to Eat Indian Street Food in Kolkata, India

 Today, Rajmao Pukhuri is a beautiful and peaceful attraction in the heart of the city that attracts lots of visitors every day.
 In addition to enjoying the view of the tranquil water, visitors can also enjoy the greenery of the surrounding area and take a stroll along the nearby walking trails.
-Visiting Rajmao Pukhuri is not only a great thing to see and do in Jorhat, it’s also a fantastic spot to learn more about local history and work off some calories between your culinary adventures!
+Visiting Rajmao Pukhuri is not only a great things to do in Jorhat, it’s also a fantastic spot to learn more about local history and work off some calories between your culinary adventures!

 Try the Vada Pav at Delhi Chaat House